max630/git-rehi/README.md

 ## Types of merge

-* merge which contains only one parent from changes sequence, and all others already exist and are untouched by the rebase.
+* merge which contains only one parent from changes sequence, and all others already exist and are untouched by the reapplying.
 I call it "external merge".
   External merges are supported: detected and handled when specified in todo.
 * merge which contains two or more parents from changes sequence.
 That is "internal merge".
 There is an experimental support for such merges, with use